Importing the datasets

 Open a

-New Empty Project
+New Empty Project. -

 In the left-hand

-menu, find the dropdown titledXYZ tiles
+Browsermenu, find the dropdown titledXYZ tiles.

 Expand the

-to add a basemap to your project.
+XYZ tilesdropown and double-clickOpenStreetMapto add a basemap to your project.
 The basemap exists in the background of the project to give us a reference while we are working. -

 In the banner that runs across the top of the QGIS project, find the

-button.
-Select this button. -
+Zoom inbutton.
+Select this button.

 Click and hold to drag a square around Europe.
 You can also scroll in and out on your mouse to Zoom in and out.
 To pan around the map without zooming, engage the

-button, which looks like a hand. - In the left-hand browser menu, right-click
+- In the left-hand browser menu, right-click

 -